Bhakti0394/QShift-backend/README.md

 Campus and office canteens lose time to physical queues, unpredictable wait times, and kitchens that can't see demand coming.
 QShift replaces that with **pre-ordering, pickup-slot scheduling, and live kitchen capacity balancing** — customers order ahead and get a real pickup time, while the kitchen sees a prioritized queue instead of a crowd.

+It also cuts a cost most kitchens absorb quietly: food waste.
+When a kitchen has to guess at demand to stay ahead of a queue, it over-prepares, and unsold food gets thrown out.
+Because every order here is placed and confirmed before cooking starts, the kitchen prepares exactly what's been ordered — nothing more.

 This repository is the backend: a single Spring Boot service exposing REST + SSE APIs consumed by two frontend roles — **Customer** and **Kitchen Staff**.

 ---